Chopsticks (film): Plot

-Nirma Sahastrabuddhe (Mithila Palkar) is a Mandarin translator who works at a travel agency.
-One day she buys her own car, and is very happy and excited for it.
-But on the very night, her new car gets stolen.
-She reports the stealing to police, but later meets a newly arrested thief, who tells her that those useless police will never find her car, and if she wants to find her car, it has to be within three days, or her car will either be transported out of the city or be taken apart for spare parts.
-He also suggest her visit someone nicknamed artist for help, saying artist is a legendary conman and the only person able to recover her car within three days.
+Nirma Sahastrabuddhe (Mithila Palkar), naive and unconfident, is a Mandarin translator who works at a travel agency.
+She wants to move up in her job, but her boss thinks she is too incompetent and hesitant for any job besides being a tour guide at Dharavi.
+One day she buys her own car, and is very excited about it.
+On the very same night, her car gets stolen.
+She reports the theft to cops, but they don't help her.
+She meets a newly arrested thief, who tells her that those useless police will never find her car.
+He also lets her know that she has to find the car within three days, or her car will either be transported out of the city or be taken apart for spare parts.
+He suggests that she visit a man called “Artist” for help, a legendary conman.

-She meets artist (Abhay Deol) the next day, who is indeed a legendary conman and a cooking lover.
+She meets Artist (Abhay Deol) the next day, a conman who can break any locks, but who is also passionate about cooking.
 Artist agrees to help her.
+Using his broad connections, he easily finds the whereabouts of the car.
+Nirma and Artist form a bond of comradeship, and Artist is charmed by Nirma’s naive nature.
+Artist also teaches her an important life motto: there is always another option.

-Using his broad connection in his profession, he easily finds the whereabout of the car.
-But when Nirma and artist arrive to collect her car, they find it has already been destroyed, leaving Nirma very saddened.
+Unfortunately, when Nirma and Artist arrive to collect her car, they find it has already been taken apart, leaving Nirma heartbroken.
+However, they later find out that the thief had lied to them and given them the wrong information.
+Nirma's car was not destroyed, but with a gangster called Faiyaz Bhai (Vijay Raaz).

-However, artist's friend cheated him and gave him the wrong information.
-Nirma's car is not destroyed, but instead gifted to a gangster Faiyaz Bhai (Vijay Raaz).
-Artist and Nirma later both learn it.
-Artist does not want to try to take it from Faiyaz Bhai because he cannot take the risk of messing with Faiyaz Bhai, but Nirma manages to persuade him.
+Nirma goes to the police to inform them, but the police refuse to take action.
+Nirma tells Artist they have to bring back the car themselves, but Artist does not want to entangle himself or Nirma with a gangster.
+Eventually, Nirma manages to persuade him, showing how she has gained more confidence over the course of their journey.